-There's plenty for everyone to do in the beautiful seaside county of Ceredigion, Mid Wales.
-Uplifting and full of potential for adventure, perhaps the best part of planning your trip along the coastal path is the sheer variety of options, whether you’re in search of an adrenaline rush or a gentle stroll.
+There's plenty to do in the beautiful seaside county of Ceredigion, Mid Wales.
+Uplifting and full of potential for adventure, perhaps the best part of planning your trip along the coastal path is the sheer variety of options.

 Walking and cycling

-Try some of the walks between Llangrannog, the tiny beach village where composer Edward Elgar once holidayed, and colourful New Quay where you can explore the harbour.
+Try following some of the paths between Llangrannog, the tiny beach village where composer Edward Elgar once holidayed, and colourful New Quay where you can explore the harbour.
 This route takes you along one of the most eye-catching sections of the Ceredigion Coast Path.

 Don't miss the waterfall cascading over the cliff edge at Tresaith beach, created when glacial activity diverted the river Saith.
 Head along the all-weather cliff path between the villages of Tresaith itself and Aberporth, then challenge yourself to the steep climb from there to Penbryn.

-Starting at New Quay, The Dylan Thomas Centre proves why the poet was so inspired by this spectacular scenery, from the Georgian town of Aberaeron to Llanerchaeron, the National Trust mansion built by John Nash during the late 18th century.
+Starting at New Quay, the Dylan Thomas Trail proves why the poet was so inspired by this spectacular scenery, from the Georgian town of Aberaeron to Llanerchaeron, the National Trust mansion built by John Nash during the late 18th century.

 There are two beaches, South and North, in Aberaeron, leading on to a harbour where you can admire a sailing regatta or two during the summer months.